BenBarrett89/botnik-txts/README.md

 Repo to store some `txt` file for using with [Botnik Predictive Writer app](http://botnik.org/apps/writer/).
 I will probably use this for lyric writing inspiration.

-After that I may look at writing some (probably [React](https://reactjs.org/)...) frontend application to create/manage `txt` files in this repository and to decide which files to combine together into a single file for use with Botnik Predictive Writer.
+At some point I may look at writing some (probably [React](https://reactjs.org/)...) frontend application to create/manage `txt` files in this repository and to decide which files to combine together into a single file for use with Botnik Predictive Writer.

 ## Scripts
 #### Overview